11 Most Famous Streets in Paris, France

 The city of Paris is known for many things.
 Among others, one of the most famous streets in Paris, and maybe the world, the Champs-Élysées.
 But the world-famous avenue isn’t the only wonderful street Paris has to offer.

-Below, find a collection of famous streets in Paris, from grand avenues and long historic streets to colorful little alleys, all well worth a visit during your stay in Paris.
+Below, find a collection of famous streets in Paris, from grand avenues and long historic streets to colorful little alleys, all well worth a visit during your stay in France.

 The Avenue des Champs-Élysées is located in the 8th arrondissement in Paris.
 It starts at Place de la Concorde and ends at Place Charles de Gaulle with the absolutely chaotic roundabout around Arc de Triomphe.

 The avenue is a well-known shopping street where many luxury brands have their most prestigious Parisian storefronts.

 The lower part of the Champs-Élysées is a park before the road expands into a full-blown avenue.
 In the park, you can find the Grand Palais, the Petit Palais, the Theatre Marigny, and several restaurants, gardens, and monuments.

 At its end stands the imposing Arc de Triomphe that honors the victories of Napoleon.
 Walking up to the Arc, the Champs-Élysées offer a lovely photo opportunity if you can manage to avoid the sea of tourists jumping and walking in your photo.

 For best photos, try to cross the avenue at one of the crosswalks close to the Arc and have a friend snap a photo of you from the middle of the road.

 Rue Saint-Dominique is another famous street in Paris.
 It runs through the 7th arrondissement of Paris, from Champs de Mars through Esplanade des Invalides to Boulevard Saint-Germain.
 Rue Saint-Dominique runs parallel to Rue de l’Universite.